TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 21/Proverbs 21.4.md

 ---

-A high look, and a proud heart, [Even] the lamp of the wicked, is sin.
+A high look, and a proud heart, the lamp of the wicked, is sin.